 Is Keto Healthy?
 Our Registered Dietitian Explains.By Stephanie E - Jenny Craig Reviewed by Briana Rodriquez, R.D.
 Science-Backed

 Avocado, bacon, heavy cream, beef … if you’re following a ketogenic diet, these might be some of the items on your grocery list.
-A ketogenic diet — also known as “keto” for short — emphasizes a diet high in protein and fat and low in carbohydrates.
+A ketogenic diet — also known as “keto” for short — emphasizes a high-fat, moderate protein and low-carbohydrate diet.
 But is keto healthy, and is it safe for your body?
 We’re exploring how keto works with the help of Jenny Craig’s Registered Dietitian Nutritionist, Briana Rodriquez.
-She explains why a balanced diet that doesn’t eliminate any food groups (because “good” carbs are healthy for you!) is one of the key components to weight loss success.
+She explains why a weight loss plan that doesn’t eliminate any food groups (because “good” carbs are healthy for you!) may help you adopt healthier habits and support weight loss maintenance.

 Here’s what happens to your body on the keto diet